LeakyAbstractions/blog/quotes/_posts/2011-02-14-obsolescence.md

   author: null
 ---

-If it works, it's obsolete.
+If it works, it’s obsolete.